openshift/openshift-sdn/README.md

  - openshift-sdn fails with errors around ovs-vsctl.. yum -y install openvswitch && systemctl enable openvswitch && systemctl start openvswitch
- - openshift-sdn fails to start with errors relating to 'network not up' etc. systemctl stop NetworkManager # that fella is nosy, does not like mint new bridges
  - openshift-sdn fails to start saying cannot reach etcd endpoints etcd not running really or not listening on public interface?
 That machine not reachable possibly? -etcd-endpoints=https?? without ssl being supplied?
 Remove the trailing '/' from the url maybe?
  - openshift-sdn is up, I think I got the subnet, but my pings do not work